-The 3rd HMO International HerMa Conference Conference in Heritage Management will be hosted in “Paleo Eleourgio“, the infrastructures of the old oil plant in Elefsina.
-The industrial complex constitutes an evidence of the significant commercial acne of the 19th century at both local and national level.
+The HMO International HerMa Conference on Heritage Management will be hosted in the Paleo Eleourgio, the infrastructure of the old olive-oil and soap-making plant at Elefsina.
+The industrial complex embodies the significant commercial floruit achieved in the 19th century, at both local and national level.

-In 1892, Epaminondas Charilaos, a chemist who studied in France and Germany, cooperated with Nikolaos Kanellopoulos, also a chemist, and bought the soap factory which has since then been renamed as ‘E. Charilaos-N. Kanellopoulos’.
-The plant, which in the beginning of its operation employed 20 workers, in 1900 grew to employ 90 (10 of which were women) and in 1928 employed more than 250 workers.
-However, all the operations stopped in the ’60s.
+In 1892, Epaminondas Charilaos, a chemist who had studied in France and Germany, went into cooperation with Nikolaos Kanellopoulos, also a chemist: they bought the soap factory.
+It was thereafter known as the E. Charilaos-N. Kanellopoulos factory.
+The plant, which at the beginning of its operation had 20 workers, in 1900 had grown to employ 90 (10 of which were women) and by 1928 had mushroomed to more than 250!
+However, all production ceased in the 1960s.

-The inactive area of “Paleo Eleourgio” hosts now cultural events and in the facilities in general here is a plan to create permanent cultural spaces, parks and a parking station
+The inactive area of Paleo Eleourgio hosts now cultural events and in the facilities in general here is a plan to create permanent cultural spaces, parks and a parking station.